-Project funding requests could range from $5,000 to a maximum of $50,000.
-For requests greater than $25,000, a detailed project plan and budget is required as part of the application.
+Project funding requests may range from $5,000 to a maximum of $100,000.
+For requests equal to, or greater than $25,000, a detailed project plan and budget is required as part of the application.
 The project plan is a summary of the work to be done and details the goals, activities, outcomes, and resources.
 The plan should be linked to the budget and include timelines for completion.
 The purchase of goods and services should ensure value for money and must follow ethical and fair procurement practices.
-Please note that successful applicants must spend the total awarded funding and submit reporting requirements by December 31, 2017.
+Please note that successful applicants must spend the total awarded funding by November 30, 2020 and submit reporting requirements by December 11, 2020.

-The application should be based on a well-developed proposal addressing the below assessment criteria.
+The application should be based on a well-developed proposal addressing the assessment criteria given below.
 Only one application will be accepted per organization.
 Completed application forms should be no longer than 10 pages.

-EDS will begin receiving CED applications in March 2017.
-When the CED application is received by EDS, the applicant will be notified of receipt of the application.
+Economic Development and Long Range Planning (EDLRP) will begin receiving CED applications in January 2020.
+When the CED application is received by EDLRP, the applicant will be notified of receipt of the application.

 City of Ottawa